craftingcity/The-Known-World/World Notes/Underdark/Locations & Holdings/Ootool.md

 Two portions are maintained by the Scale Clan of trogladytes who travel with Ootool and defend it while reaping their reward - multicolored fungal scales.
 These are greatly important to their culture.

-- Temple White
+- Temple White - the chamber of white stump, blue scale
-- Temple Blue
+- Temple Blue - the chamber of blue stump, brown scale
-- Temple Brown
+- Temple Brown - the chamber of brown stump, blue scale
-- The Climb
+- The Climb - a large stairwell that connects the upper trogladyte temples with each other and the lower bowels of Ootool

 One portion is maintained by a group of mutated humanoids.
 They call eachother Servitors.
 Each sports a fungal growth from an orifice of theirs.

-- Largegate
+- Largegate - a strange black gate. fewer flora
 - Housing
 - Feeding Growths